 Subsidiaries are entities controlled by the Group.
-Control exists when the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-In assessing control, potential voting rights that presently are exercisable are taken into account.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date control commences until the date control ceases.
+Control exists when the Group is exposed to, or has rights to variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date control is transferred to the Group until the date that control ceases.